ScuffleCloud/scuffle/misc/utils/rust/diesel_migration/copy/README.md

 ---

 <!-- sync-readme rustdoc [[ -->
-A very small binary which diffs the input with the rendered output and fails if they are different.
+A very small binary which copies the input to the build workspace directory.
-Which allows this to be checked via a bazel test.
 <!-- sync-readme ]] -->